mafairnet/practicalArduinoIntro/README.markdown

 Practical Arduino Intro
 ============

-These files includes some code to start learning how to program an use an Arduino.
+These files includes some code to start learning how to program and use an Arduino.

 [Source](http://github.com/mafairnet/practicalArduinoIntro)